mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

   })
 ```

-With this code, service will start listening execution requests for `send` task from **MESG Core** and execute the handler to create and submit a result.
+With this code, service will start listening execution requests for `send` task from **MESG Engine** and execute the handler to create and submit a result.

 To create a handler for the `send` task, rename `tasks/taskX.js` to `tasks/send.js` and replace its content with the following code: